LiskArchive/lips/proposals/lip-introduce_bft_module.md

 #### getBFTParametersInternal

-This function is a convenience function for obtaining the BFT parameters for a given height.
+This function is a convenience function for obtaining the BFT parameters at a given height.

 ##### Parameters